AnAkinOrAlike/MEDIAmovie/README.md

 Planned or suggested enhancements to consider for upcoming iterations:

 - 📊 Dashboard with personal metrics (total time watched, top genres)
-- 🔍 Search and sort functionality
 - 📤 CSV export/import
 - 🧠 Smart recommendations by genre or creator
 - 🔐 Optional user authentication
+- 🎞 Translation into TypeScript

 ## ♻️ Contributing